-Children and at risk adults are most commonly abused by someone known to them or close to them within a relationship of trust, responsibility, or authority such as a relative, neighbour, family friend, teacher, leader, peer member or acquaintance.
+Children are most commonly abused by someone known to them or close to them within a relationship of trust, responsibility, or authority such as a relative, neighbour, family friend, teacher, leader, peer member or acquaintance.
 They may then be placed under considerable pressure not to reveal what has been happening and may feel guilty and responsible for their involvement.

-Part Two: Child/Adult Protection
+Part Two: Child Protection

-Child/Adult protection is a part of safeguarding and promoting the welfare of our pupils.
+Child protection is a part of safeguarding and promoting the welfare of our pupils.
 It refers to the activity that is undertaken to protect specific pupils who are suffering, or are likely to suffer, significant harm.
-Due to a minority of pupils receiving services from the East London School being aged 18 or over, there are two legislative frameworks to consider in the protection of our pupils, namely the Children Act 1989 and the Care Act 2014.
-Whilst these legal frameworks are different, the nature of the response from statutory agencies has many similarities.

-Working Together to Safeguard Children 2023 sets out how organisations and individuals should work together to safeguard and promote the welfare of children.
+Our child protection procedures are in line with the Children Act 1989 and Working Together to Safeguard Children 2023 which sets out how organisations and individuals should work together to safeguard and promote the welfare of children.